tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

 - run `cloud-provider-kind` to deploy the CRDs and deal with the `Gateway API`
 - use Helm to:
   - install Postgres, a `Gateway`, and some namespaces
-  - install the Spring Demo application
+  - deploy the Spring Demo application
   - seed some data (5,000 Customers and related data)
 - run some K6 read and write tests